voxeet/comms-sdk-react-native/docs/enums/internal.ParticipantType.md

 • **USER** = `"user"`

-A participant who can send and receive the audio and video stream during the conference.
+A participant who can send and receive audio and video during the conference.